 - d.
-AC Statement: The Pu-239 Equivalent Curie (PE-Ci) limits shall be as follows: - 80 PE-Ci per DIRECT LOADED 55-, 85-, or 100-gallon drum - 560 PE-Ci per DIRECT LOADED SWB - 560 PE-Ci per DIRECT LOADED TDOP - 1800 PE-Ci per WASTE container of solidified/vitrified WASTE - 1100 PE-Ci per undamaged 55- gallon drum OVERPACKED in a SWB, 100- gallon drum, 85- gallon drum or TDOP; 85 or 100 gallon drum or SWB OVERPACKED in a TDOP. - 1200 PE-Ci per OVERPACKED assembly of undamaged containers (55- gallon drum OVERPACKED in a SWB, 100- gallon drum, 85- gallon drum or TDOP; 85 or 100 gallon drum or SWB OVERPACKED in a TDOP).
-If greater than 1200 PE-Ci, a USQ shall be performed and, if required, DOE approval shall be obtained for safe processing of the WASTE. - 1800 PE-Ci per Pipe Overpack Containers including either 6-in. or 12-in. pipe components, or S100, S200, or S300 pipe components e.
-AC Statement: Acceptable WASTE containers shall be limited to metal 55-gallon drums, 85-gallon drums, 100-gallon drums, TDOPs, SWBs, and pipe overpack containers (a pipe OVERPACK refers to a 55-gallon drum containing either a standard 6-in. or 12-in. pipe component, or S100, S200, or S300 pipe component) that meet Department of Transportation (DOT) Type 7A requirements or equivalent.
+AC Statement: The plutonium-239 equivalent curie (PE-Ci) limits shall be as follows: - 80 PE-Ci per DIRECT LOADED 55-, 85-, or 100-gallon drum - 560 PE-Ci per DIRECT LOADED SWB - 560 PE-Ci per DIRECT LOADED TDOP - 1800 PE-Ci per CH WASTE container of solidified/vitrified CH WASTE - 1100 PE-Ci per undamaged 55- gallon drum OVERPACKED in a SWB, 100- gallon drum, 85- gallon drum or TDOP; 85 or 100 gallon drum or SWB OVERPACKED in a TDOP.

+- 1200 PE-Ci per OVERPACKED assembly of undamaged containers (55- gallon drum OVERPACKED in a SWB, 100- gallon drum, 85- gallon drum or TDOP; 85- or 100-gallon drum or SWB OVERPACKED in a TDOP).
+If greater than 1200 PE-Ci, a USQ shall be performed and, if required, DOE approval shall be obtained for safe processing of the CH WASTE. - 1800 PE-Ci per Pipe Overpack Containers including either 6-in. or 12-in. pipe components, or S100, S200, or S300 pipe components e.
+AC Statement: Acceptable CH WASTE containers shall be limited to metal 55-gallon drums, 85-gallon drums, 100-gallon drums, TDOPs, SWBs, and pipe overpack containers (a pipe OVERPACK refers to a 55-gallon drum containing either a standard 6-in. or 12-in. pipe component, or S100, S200, or S300 pipe component) that meet Department of Transportation (DOT) Type 7A requirements or equivalent.

 The purpose of this requirement is to protect basic inventory assumptions.
-Violation of the stated limits is a violation of the TSRs by WIPP only if the generator site certification documentation included characterization data that was not in compliance with the stated limits, but the WASTE was accepted by WIPP.
+Violation of the stated limits is a violation of the TSRs by WIPP only if the generator site certification documentation included characterization data that was not in compliance with the stated limits, but the CH WASTE was accepted by WIPP.

-Protects inventory assumptions as robust WASTE containers minimize the release of radioactive material.
+Protects inventory assumptions as robust CH WASTE containers minimize the release of radioactive material.

-5.6.3 Combustible Loading Control Program - Waste Handling Building a.
-AC Statement: When WASTE is outside of CLOSED TRUPACT-IIs or HalfPACTs, only electrically powered equipment shall be allowed in the CH BAY.
+5.6.3 Combustible Loading Control Program - WHB

+a.
+AC Statement: When CH WASTE is outside of CLOSED TRUPACT-IIs or HalfPACTs, only electrically powered equipment shall be allowed in the CH BAY.

-The purpose of this requirement is to reduce the likelihood and severity of fires within the WHB that have the potential to impact the WASTE.
+The purpose of this requirement is to reduce the likelihood and severity of fires within the WHB that have the potential to impact the CH WASTE.
 Using electric vehicles rather than diesel vehicles eliminates a large fire hazard, as electric vehicles do not contain the fuel necessary to produce as large or intense a fire.
-The TRUPACT-IIs and HalfPACTs are designed to be capable of withstanding a diesel fire; therefore, as long as the WASTE is protected by the TRUPACT-IIs and HalfPACTs there is no need to limit the type of vehicles allowed in the area.
+The TRUPACT-IIs and HalfPACTs are designed to be capable of withstanding a diesel fire; therefore, as long as the CH WASTE is protected by the TRUPACT-IIs and HalfPACTs there is no need to limit the type of vehicles allowed in the area.

 b.
-AC Statement: Flammable gas cylinders are prohibited in the CH BAY unless all WASTE containers are inside CLOSED TRUPACT-IIs or HalfPACTs.
+AC Statement: Flammable compressed gas cylinders are prohibited in the CH BAY unless all CH WASTE containers are inside CLOSED TRUPACT-IIs or HalfPACTs.
 This limitation does not apply to packages covered by DOT Exemption DOT-E-7607.

-The purpose of this requirement is to prevent explosions due to release of flammable gas in the WHB while WASTE containers are not protected by transportation containers.
+The purpose of this requirement is to prevent explosions due to release of flammable gas in the WHB while CH WASTE containers are not protected by transportation containers.
 The TRUPACT-IIs or HalfPACTs can sustain the impact from a flammable gas explosion with little to no damage.
-Therefore, if the WASTE is stored within these containers, there will be a minimal release of material which significantly reduces the consequences from an event of this type.
+Therefore, if the CH WASTE is stored within these containers, there will be a minimal release of material which significantly reduces the consequences from an event of this type.

 c.
-AC Statement: No compressed flammable gas cylinders shall be stored in or along the external walls of the WHB or TRUPACT Maintenance Facility, or in the area between the WHB and the Support Building.
+AC Statement: No flammable gas/liquid or flammable compressed gas cylinders shall be stored in or along the external walls of the WHB or TRUPACT Maintenance Facility, or in the area between the WHB and the Support Building, except as allowed by 5.6.3 f. and 5.6.3 g.